derthadams/IMDb-to-neo4j/README.md

     Adding IMDb name ID: nm0003113, Full name: Derth Adams

 #### Scraping credits for the list of people
-Once you have all the people added, you can scrape their credits by running `scrape_name_list.py`
+Once you have all the people added to neo4j, you can scrape their credits by running `scrape_name_list.py`

     python3 scrape_name_list.py